gabyx/container-nesting/src/podman/README.md

 # Nesting Containers with Podman

+> [!NOTE]
+>
-The following expects that the container runtime `podman` is run as non-root user on your system.
+> The following expects that the container runtime `podman` is run as non-root
+> user on your system.
+When you are logged in as `non-root` this is normally the
+> case.
+As `podman` does not run as root by default.

 ## What are Rootless Containers